 While working on “Who Took Johnny” we also made a short film called “Under the Bed” which was about our friend Letha, and all of the incredible art that she had stored under her bed.
 That film only played at one festival the incomparable Big Sky Documentary Film Festival, and when it did I burst into tears during the Q&A. As soon as we made it we put it online and the link to that Video piece is in the post below.

 Five years ago we moved back into the house that I grew up in in North Carolina.
-There were a lot of reasons we decided to try to move from Brooklyn, my mother was moving to retirement home, Our older daughter was going to middle school, they were many films we wanted to finish, and our friend lisa lived in Durham and had stage 4 melanoma cancer.
-Letha was a good friend to both Suki and I, but she was really Suki’s best friend and we wanted to be close to her.
-As soon as we get settled in we went over to Letha’s and hung out quite a bit.
-She has been working on making collages and there were piles and piles of them under the bed.
+There were a lot of reasons we decided to try to move from Brooklyn: my mother was moving to a retirement home, our older daughter was going to middle school, there were many films we wanted to finish, and our friend Letha lived in Durham and had stage 4 melanoma cancer.
+Letha was a good friend to both me and Suki, but she was really Suki’s best friend and we wanted to be close to her.
+As soon as we got settled in, we went over to Letha’s and hung out quite a bit.
+She had been working on making collages for years and there were piles and piles of them under the bed.
 Many of them were simply astounding.
 She had also taught herself how to paint watercolors and these too were gorgeous.
-We feel like they had to be seen by others so I started to call around and quickly found a friend with a gallery space where we could set up a show.
+We felt like they had to be seen by others so I started to call around and quickly found a friend with a gallery space where we could set up a show.

 I started to write a long thing about our friendship but I remembered that I already had – which is why I am sharing this post rather than just the link to the video.
 I hope you can take a few minutes to read it and watch the video and spend a little time with one of the greatest artists I ever had the pleasure to call a friend.